awsdocs/aws-encryption-sdk-docs/doc_source/about-versions.md

 Whenever possible, use the latest version of the AWS Encryption SDK in your chosen programming language\.
 The [maintenance and support policy](introduction.md#support) for each version differs between programming language implementations\.
 For details about the supported versions in your preferred programming language, see the `SUPPORT_POLICY.rst` file in its [GitHub repository](introduction.md#esdk-repos)\.

 When upgrades include new features that require special configuration to avoid encryption or decryption error, we provide an intermediate version and detailed instructions for using it\.
 For example, versions 1\.7\.*x* and 1\.8\.*x* are designed to be transitional versions that help you upgrade from versions earlier than 1\.7\.*x* to versions 2\.0\.*x* and later\.
-For details, see [Migrating to AWS Encryption SDK Versions 2\.0\.*x* and later](migration.md)\.
+For details, see [Migrating your AWS Encryption SDK](migration.md)\.

 For a detailed description of the changes for each version your programming language, see the Changelog for each repository\.
 + AWS Encryption SDK for C — [CHANGELOG\.md](https://github.com/aws/aws-encryption-sdk-c/blob/master/CHANGELOG.md)